pottekkat/personal-website/content/posts/hugo-version-manager.md

 Now, if the `.hvm` file is not in the website repository, `hvm` will use the fallback version of Hugo, which it just installed.
 This is particularly useful to pin specific Hugo versions on your older websites while always using the latest version on your new websites.

+> [!TIP]
-> **Tip**: You don't need to install the fallback version through `hvm` if you have already installed Hugo before installing `hvm`.
+> You don't need to install the fallback version through `hvm` if you have already installed Hugo before installing `hvm`.
 In such scenarios, your already installed Hugo version will be used as the fallback.

 A special thank you to [Joe Mooring](https://github.com/jmooring) for creating `hvm` and his endless contributions to the Hugo project!